What does latency mean in trading?

 Latency in trading refers to the delay between when a trader places an order and when that order is actually executed on the exchange.
 Even small delays—measured in milliseconds—can significantly affect the outcome of trades, especially during ...

-At FYERS, we are committed to providing a seamless and responsive trading experience.
+At FYERS, we aim to provide a seamless and responsive trading experience.
 Minimising latency is central to that goal.
-We use advanced infrastructure, optimised systems, and real-time performance enhancements to ensure fast, reliable order ...
+We use robust infrastructure, optimised systems, and efficient routing so orders are handled quickly and reliably across FYERS Web, ...